letmaik/lensfunpy/README.rst

     sudo apt-get install liblensfun0 liblensfun-dev

-Or install the latest developer version from the SVN repository:
+Or install the latest developer version from the GIT repository:

 .. code-block:: sh